Olivier-Boudeville/Ceylan-Myriad/doc/Ceylan-Myriad-Layer-gotchas-english.rst

  pong

-If you see ``pang`` here, run to the nearest altar and make a sacrifice to any Distribution God you may believe in (Norse ones are presumably the most effective here), and apply the hints in the `Network configuration`_ section.
+If you see ``pang`` here, run to the nearest altar and make a sacrifice to any Distribution God you may believe in (Norse ones being presumably the most effective here), and apply the hints listed in the `Enabling the Interconnection of Erlang nodes`_ section.